UofS-Pulse-Binfo/nd_genotypes/docs/features.rst

         - On Marker/Variant pages: restricted to specific variant
         - On Germplasm pages: germplasm is pre-selected
         - On Project pages: project is pre-selected if genus is a property of the project.
 - Genotype Matrix search allowing users to extract genotypes for a user-defined set of germplasm.
 Includes filtering by marker/variant type, variant location, and pairwise polymorphism.
-Filtering by quality is comming soon.
+Filtering by quality is coming soon.
 - Integration of all fields with Tripal 3 web services allowing you to share your genotypic data with other groups.

 .. toctree::